Introducing Discrepancy Values of Matrices with Application to Bounding Norms of Commutators: Application: bounding norms of commutators

-By inequality~\ref{ineq:main}, we know that $d_k(\ma) \leq 2 \|\ma\|^{\delta}_{(k)}$.
-Now for the case of Hermitian matrices we can show that this bound is actually tight.
+By inequality~\eqref{ineq:main}, we know that $d_k(\ma) \leq 2 \|\ma\|^{\delta}_{(k)}$.
+Importantly, for Hermitian matrices we can show that this bound is tight.

-\begin{proposition} [The generalization of Thm 1.2 in ~\cite{bhatia1999orthogonality}] Let $\ma$ be a Hermitian matrix, then $d_k(\ma) = 2 \|\ma\|^{\delta}_{(k)}$. \end{proposition} \begin{proof} Let $\ma$ have the eigenvalue decomposition $\ma = \mq \mLambda \mq^*$, such that the eigenvalues are in the nonincreasing order and set $\mq^*\mU\mq$ to be the exchange matrix, then we have
+\begin{proposition} [Generalization of Theorem~1.2 in~\cite{bhatia1999orthogonality}] Let $\ma$ be a Hermitian matrix, then $d_k(\ma) = 2 \|\ma\|^{\delta}_{(k)}$. \end{proposition} \begin{proof} Let $\ma$ have the eigenvalue decomposition $\ma = \mq \mLambda \mq^*$, such that the eigenvalues are in nonincreasing order, and $\mq^*\mU\mq$ is the exchange matrix.
+Then,

 \end{proof}